Tutorial to develop a Spyder plugin#

 self.pomodoro_timer_status = PomodoroTimerStatus(self)

-Finally, we define our plugin so that it is registered within Spyder.
-The INITIAL version (i.e. the one created by cookiecutter) for plugin.py is:
+Finally, we define our plugin to be registered within Spyder.
+The INITIAL version (i.e. the one created by our cookiecutter template) of the plugin.py file has a number of imports:

 # Third-party imports